Skip to main content

 • Death certificate (copy only; originals cannot be returned)

-• For individual accounts: Letters Testamentary, Letters of Administration, or notarized Small Estate Affidavit
+• For individual accounts with no POD beneficiary: Letters Testamentary, Letters of Administration, or notarized state-specific Small Estate Affidavit

-• For trust accounts: notarized Certificate/Declaration of Trust identifying current trustee by name and address
+• For revocable living trust accounts: notarized state-specific Certificate/Declaration of Trust identifying the current trustee

 • Valid government-issued ID for the claimant